 India is a land of festivals and celebrations.
 We celebrate all festivals with gaiety and fervour.
-Beginning of new year, new season , new month are considered auspicious, the day traditionally, dedicated to give a good start.
+Beginning of new year, new season, new month are considered auspicious.
+These are the day considered to be auspicious especially for a new start.

-Bharat is blessed to have unity in diversity!
-Every region of our country celebrates it’s new year, based on calendar it follows.
+We Indians are blessed to have unity in diversity!
+Every region of our country celebrates it’s new year, based on the calendar it follows.

-One such celebration is “Vishu”.
-Vishu is celebrated in Kerala as the harvest festival and the astrological New Year.
+One such celebration is “Vishu” which is celebrated in Kerala as the harvesting festival.
+It is also the Kerala new year as per the Hindu calendar.
 Though the official Malayalam New Year falls on the first month of Chingam, in the months of August and September but Vishu holds it’s significance too.

 In Assam, Vishu day is celebrated as Baag Bihu.
 In Punjab the festival is recalled as Baisakhi, whereas in Maharashtra, it is celebrated as Gudi Padwa.
 Similarly it is celebrated by the name of Puthendu in Tamil Nadu, as Vishua Sankranti in Orissa and as Poila Baisakh in Bengal.